 Look for more Japanese lighting options

-Wall art can be a
+Wall art can be a window to another world

 Japanese wall art can create little windows into distant times and places.
 Wall art, often literally drawn on the “wall” or sliding door, has been a part of Japanese home decor and decoration for millenia.
 From ink paintings, to calligraphy, seasonal art, pictures of animals and Gods, Japanese people have never been shy about putting a nail in the wall (figuratively speaking).